 - Phase II: Plan Development: In Phase II, recommendations were developed for improving existing parks, implementing projects and programs, and acquiring and developing new parks, trails, and recreational facilities.
 In addition, an action plan was recommended to implement these projects.
 A draft Master Plan was developed for review. - Phase III: Plan Review and Refinement: Phase III involved the review of the draft Plan by neighborhood groups, citizens, the Parks Board, Planning Commission, and City Council.
+The first draft was reviewed beginning in June 2006.
+A revised plan was prepared in October 2006 and reviewed by the public, commissions, and city elected officials.
 The final Plan incorporates comments from these groups.